-Reid Hoffman, co-founder and chairman of LinkedIn Corp. and an early investor in Facebook Inc. (FB), plans to sell some of his shares in the world’s largest social network prior to its initial public offering this year.
+Reid Hoffman, co-founder and chairman of LinkedIn Corp. and an early investor in Facebook Inc. (FB:US), plans to sell some of his shares in the world’s largest social network prior to its initial public offering this year.

 “I am selling a minority of my position as part of a general diversification strategy, but holding onto the majority of my stock,” Hoffman said in a telephone interview.